ViaScientific/vfdocs/docs/ViaFoundry/overview.md

     track of each step of the running pipeline, enabling partially completed pipelines to be resumed at any stage, even after parameter changes.
--   **Analyze:** Via Foundry's report section provides an execution summary of each step and selected outputs, permitting easy data analysis with interactive plots and custom R-Markdown reports.
+-   **Analyze:** Via Foundry's report section provides a concise summary of each executed step, facilitating efficient data analysis.
+It also allows for seamless exploration of reported files through interactive applications like Shiny App, R-Studio (R-Markdown), Jupyter Notebook, or any other containerized app.

 -   **Improve:** Via Foundry's revisioning system keeps track of pipeline and process versions, as well as their parameters.
 This allows for easy editing, improvement, and customization of shared